 - (b) Annual security report.
-An institution must prepare an annual security report that contains, at a minimum, the following information: - (1) The crime statistics described in paragraph (c) of this section. - (2) A statement of current campus policies regarding procedures for students and others to report criminal actions or other emergencies occurring on campus.
-This statement must include the institution's policies concerning its response to these reports, including--
+An institution must prepare an annual security report that contains, at a minimum, the following information: - (1) The crime statistics described in paragraph (c) of this section.

-- (i) Policies for making timely warning reports to members of the campus community regarding the occurrence of crimes described in paragraph (c)(1) of this section; - (ii) Policies for preparing the annual disclosure of crime statistics; and - (iii) A list of the titles of each person or organization to whom students and employees should report the criminal offenses described in paragraph (c)(1) of this section for the purpose of making timely warning reports and the annual statistical disclosure.
-This statement must also disclose whether the institution has any policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics, and, if so, a description of those policies and procedures. - (3) A statement of current policies concerning security of and access to campus facilities, including campus residences, and security considerations used in the maintenance of campus facilities. - (4) A statement of current policies concerning campus law enforcement that-- - (i) Addresses the enforcement authority of security personnel, including their relationship with State and local police agencies and whether those security personnel have the authority to arrest individuals and jurisdiction of security personnel;
+- (2) A statement of current campus policies regarding procedures for students and others to report criminal actions or other emergencies occurring on campus.
+This statement must include the institution's policies concerning its response to these reports, including- - (i) Policies for making timely warning reports to members of the campus community regarding the occurrence of crimes described in paragraph (c)(1) of this section; - (ii) Policies for preparing the annual disclosure of crime statistics; and - (iii) A list of the titles of each person or organization to whom students and employees should report the criminal offenses described in paragraph (c)(1) of this section for the purpose of making timely warning reports and the annual statistical disclosure.
+This statement must also disclose whether the institution has any policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics, and, if so, a description of those policies and procedures. - (3) A statement of current policies concerning security of and access to campus facilities, including campus residences, and security considerations used in the maintenance of campus facilities.

-(ii) Addresses the working relationship of campus security personnel with State and local police agencies, including--

-- (A) Whether those security personnel have the authority to arrest individuals; and - (B) Any agreements, such as written memoranda of understanding, for the investigation of alleged criminal offenses.

-(iii) Encourages accurate and prompt reporting of all crimes to the campus police and the appropriate police agencies, even when the victim of a crime elects not to or is unable to make such a report; and

-(iii v) Describes procedures, if any, that encourage pastoral counselors and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+- (4) A statement of current policies concerning campus law enforcement that-- - (i) Addresses the enforcement authority and of security personnel, including their relationship with State and local police agencies and whether those security personnel have the authority to arrest individuals jurisdiction of security personnel; - (ii) Addresses the working relationship of campus security personnel with State and local police agencies, including-- - (A) Whether those security personnel have the authority to arrest individuals make arrests; and - (B) Any agreements, such as written memoranda of understanding between the institution and such agencies, for the investigation of alleged criminal offenses. - (iii) Encourages accurate and prompt reporting of all crimes to the campus police and the appropriate police agencies, even when the victim of a crime elects not to or is unable to make such a report; and - (iii iv) Describes procedures, if any, that encourage pastoral counselors and professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

-(5) A description of the type and frequency of programs designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.

-Comment [JF5]: §485(f)(1)(C)

-Comment [JF6]: §485(f)(1)(C)(iii)

-- (6) A description of programs designed to inform students and employees about the prevention of crimes. - (7) A statement of policy concerning the monitoring and recording through local police agencies of criminal activity inby which students-engaged at off-campus locations of student organizations officially recognized by the institution, including student organizations with off-campus housing facilities. - (8) A statement of policy regarding the possession, use, and sale of alcoholic beverages and enforcement of State underage drinking laws. - (9) A statement of policy regarding the possession, use, and sale of illegal drugs and enforcement of Federal and State drug laws. - (10) A description of any drug or alcohol-abuse education programs, as required under section 120(a) through (d) of the HEA.
-For the purpose of meeting this requirement, an institution may cross-reference the materials the institution uses to comply with section 120(a) through (d) of the HEA.
+- (5) A description of the type and frequency of programs designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others. - (6) A description of programs designed to inform students and employees about the prevention of crimes. - (7) A statement of policy concerning the monitoring and recording through local police agencies of criminal activity inby which students engaged at off campusnoncampus locations of student organizations officially recognized by the institution, including student organizations with off campusnoncampus housing facilities. - (8) A statement of policy regarding the possession, use, and sale of alcoholic beverages and enforcement of State underage drinking laws. - (9) A statement of policy regarding the possession, use, and sale of illegal drugs and enforcement of Federal and State drug laws.